LaravelCollective/docs/annotations.md

 }
 ```

 This is the equivalent of calling `Route::model('users', 'App\Users')`.
-In order for your annotations to be scanned from your models, you will need to add them to your Annotations Service Provider's `protected $scanRoutes` array.
+In order for your annotations to be scanned from your models, you will need to add them to your Annotations Service Provider's `protected $scanModels` array.

 <a name="custom-annotations"></a>
 ## Custom Annotations